-PROPOSALS AND NOMINATIONS FOR 2021 ANNUAL MEETING OF STOCKHOLDERS
+PROPOSALS AND NOMINATIONS FOR 2022 ANNUAL MEETING OF STOCKHOLDERS

 Stockholder Proposals and Nomination of Director Candidates Not Intended for Inclusion in Proxy Materials.
-A stockholder seeking to present a proposal or nominate a director for election to our Board at the 2021 annual meeting of stockholders but not intending for such proposal or nomination to be included in the proxy statement for the meeting must comply with the advance notice requirements set forth in our Bylaws.
-The Company's Bylaws require a stockholder desiring to present a proposal or nominate a director for the 2021 annual meeting of stockholders to provide written notice to the Company's Secretary at the Company's principal executive offices (i) not later than the close of business on July 29, 2021, 90 days prior to the one-year anniversary of the Annual Meeting, and not earlier than June 29, 2021, 120 days prior to such one-year anniversary, or (ii) if the date of the 2021 annual meeting of stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting of stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting of stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
+A stockholder seeking to present a proposal or nominate a director for election to our Board at the 2022 annual meeting of stockholders but not intending for such proposal or nomination to be included in the proxy statement for the meeting must comply with the advance notice requirements set forth in our Bylaws.
+The Company's Bylaws require a stockholder desiring to present a proposal or nominate a director for the 2022 annual meeting of stockholders to provide written notice to the Company's Secretary at the Company's principal executive offices (i) not later than the close of business on July 28, 2022, 90 days prior to the one-year anniversary of the Annual Meeting, and not earlier than June 28, 2022, 120 days prior to such one-year anniversary, or (ii) if the date of the 2022 annual meeting of stockholders is more than 30 days before or more than 70 days after the one-year anniversary of the Annual Meeting, not later than the close of business on the later of the 90th day prior to such annual meeting or the 120th day following the date on which public announcement of the date of such meeting is first made.
 Other specifics regarding the notice procedures, including the required content of the notice, can be found in Section 2.3 of Article II of our Bylaws.

 Proposals for Inclusion in Proxy Materials.
-A stockholder seeking to have a proposal included in the Company's proxy statement for the 2021 annual meeting of stockholders must comply with Rule 14a-8 under the Exchange Act, which sets forth the requirements for including stockholder proposals in Company-sponsored proxy materials.
-In accordance with Rule 14a-8, any such proposal must be received by the Company's Secretary at the Company's principal executive offices by May 11, 2021, which is 120 days prior to the one-year anniversary of the date this Proxy Statement was first mailed or made available to stockholders.
-However, if the date of the 2021 annual meeting of stockholders changes by more than 30 days from the one-year anniversary of the date of the Annual Meeting, then such proposals must be received a reasonable time before the Company begins to print and send its proxy materials for the 2021 annual meeting of stockholders.
+A stockholder seeking to have a proposal included in the Company's proxy statement for the 2022 annual meeting of stockholders must comply with Rule 14a-8 under the Exchange Act, which sets forth the requirements for including stockholder proposals in Company-sponsored proxy materials.
+In accordance with Rule 14a-8, any such proposal must be received by the Company's Secretary at the Company's principal executive offices by May 10, 2022, which is 120 days prior to the one-year anniversary of the date this Proxy Statement was first mailed or made available to stockholders.
+However, if the date of the 2022 annual meeting of stockholders changes by more than 30 days from the one-year anniversary of the date of the Annual Meeting, then such proposals must be received a reasonable time before the Company begins to print and send its proxy materials for the 2022 annual meeting of stockholders.

-Stockholder proposals or director nominations submitted to the Company's Secretary that do not comply with the above requirements may be excluded from the Company's proxy statement and/or may not be brought before the 2021 annual meeting of stockholders, as applicable.
+Stockholder proposals or director nominations submitted to the Company's Secretary that do not comply with the above requirements may be excluded from the Company's proxy statement and/or may not be brought before the 2022 annual meeting of stockholders, as applicable.